cmiskovich/Lesson_12/README.md

 Jupyter Lab
     Version 3.2.9

-Google.colab

 ---

 ## General information about analysis.

-First you need to configure Google Colab workspace.
-After configuring Google Colab try to find unusual patterns in hourly google search traffic.

-After that you mine the search traffic data for seasonality and try to find search traffic to stock price patterns.
+First you need to split the data into training and testing sets.

-Then you creat a time series model with Prophet and forecast revenue by using time series models.
+Then you create a logistic regression model with the original data.

+After that you predict the logistic regression medel with resampled training data using over sampling.

+Finally you write a credit risk analysis report on your findings.